Code-Institute-Submissions/LogicAtom-TargetShooter_AugResub/README.md

 ### Wireframes, mockups, diagrams etc. that were created as part of the design process.
 https://github.com/LogicAtom/TargetShooter/tree/main/wireframes/versions/version2

+Documentation for wireframes: I have included the wireframes in sequential order to show my direction for the layout, even though the final product doesn't use some of the elements.
+Its pretty self explanatory.

 #### Features
 Feature 1  - allows users to play a fun game
 Feature 2  - has interactive functionality via the keyboard arrow buttons.
+Feature 3  - one handed accessibilty controls.

 ##### Existing Features
 - Keyboard arrow controls